kbeaugrand/SemanticKernel.Connectors.Memory.SqlServer/README.md

 This is a connector for the [Semantic Kernel](https://aka.ms/semantic-kernel).

+> This package has been deprecated as it is legacy and is no longer maintained.

 It provides a connection to a SQL database for the Semantic Kernel for the memories.

 ## About Semantic Kernel